EVORA-project/evora-ontology/models/docs/plasmidSelection.md

 # Slot: plasmid selection (plasmidSelection)

-_Specific selectable markers in the plasmid, such as antibiotic resistance genes, used to identify and maintain cells that contain the plasmid_
+_Specific selectable markers in the plasmid, such as antibiotic resistance genes, used to identify and maintain cells that contain the plasmid._